GriffithUniLibrary/digital-tools/content/intro.md

 This workshop is more of a show-and-tell than an interactive workshop.
 This is because we know not all tools will be relevant to all participants.
 Therefore, we present you with a selection of tools that we think may be useful.
 You are welcome to try, adopt and ask questions about any of them.

+### Structure of the site

-Each page contains one or more topics, separated on the page by a horizontal line.
+Each page on this site contains one or more topics, separated on the page by a horizontal line.
 The topics are listed at the top of each page, plus in the table of contents shown on the front page.
 Each topic presents some explanatory text, followed by a list of tools relevant to that topic.
 Then list will usually conclude with a recommendation.
+Finally, if it's relevant, there will be a list of related workshops offered by Griffith University.
 It looks like this:

 {% capture exampletoolslist %}